register-dynamics/register-dynamics.co.uk/case-studies/index.md

 ---
 title: Case Studies
+layout: page
+sections:
+- template: content
+  content: |
+    We’ve worked with a wide range of clients both within the public and private sectors.
+    Find out more about what we’ve done below.
-layout: listing
+- template: listing
   source: projects
-template: project.html
+  columns: 3
+  coloured: yes
+  numbered: no
+  image_mode: cover
 ---
-We’ve worked with a wide range of clients both within the public and private sectors.
-Find out more about what we’ve done below.